 You can be in the Library module or the Develop module when you make your selection.
 I typically do my selects in the Library, and since I’m going to merge the images before I make any color or toning adjustments, I’ve made my selection from the Grid view.
 Right click to bring up the menu then navigate to Photo Merge and Panorama.
 You could also use the keyboard shortcut Ctrl-M.

 A pop up window will open and Lightroom will begin analyzing the images and building a preview.
-Should your images not be able to be stitched together into a panorama, an error message stating, “Unable to merge the photos.
+If your images cannot stitch together into a panorama, you will receive an error message stating, “Unable to merge the photos.”
 Please cancel and review your selection,” will appear (as seen in the second screenshot below).

 You have 3 options for the projection (Spherical, Cylindrical, and Perspective), as well as Auto checkbox.
 I’ve found leaving Auto checked does a pretty good job but go ahead and try each of them to see the difference.
 With the improvements in speed in Lightroom 6, it takes less than a second to rebuild the preview for each option.

 Finally, I’ve checked the Auto Crop box before making the actual merge.
-I’ve found that beginning with this unselected lets you see exactly how the image is being aligned which is useful as you cycle through the different projections.
+I’ve found that starting without this selected allows you to see exactly how the image aligns, which is useful when cycling through the different projections.
 Once happy with a particular alignment, check the Auto Crop box and hit the Merge button.

 My merged image came from 9 frames.
 Normally when you shoot for panoramas you will lock the camera down on a tripod to ensure everything is even.
 When I shot this however I cheated and did it handheld.

-Well, on one hand, it offers a better test of the stitching abilities as things are less likely to be aligned that if I’d shot from a tripod.
+Well, on one hand, handholding the camera offers a better test of the stitching abilities since elements are less likely to align than if I had shot from a tripod.
 And on the other, unless you specifically set out to shoot landscapes or panoramas, most of us have probably tried doing it free hand at one time or another.
 Below is a 100% crop showing how good a job it did.

 The merged photograph will be outputted as a DNG file.
 This means you can then dive straight into editing it as you would any other RAW file.
 Below is the photo as it comes out of the Photo Merge process, and then after I’ve before a basic edit using an X-Equals Develop Preset.